collaborativebioinformatics/SpikeVarTykeVar/README.md

 ### SpikeVar

 Here, we use the SpikeVar workflow to automatically spike in sample HG002 at a 5% concentration into sample HG0733, to result in a 5% mosaic variant allele frequency (VAF).
 A downside is that the generated mixed .bam file will include 4 haplotype structures which cannot be corrected for.
 Furthermore, certain variants (e.g. HG002 variants) will not be presented at the targeted VAF.
-Forexample, heterozygous variants will not be represented by 5% VAF but rather at ~2.5% VAF.
+For example, heterozygous variants will not be represented by 5% VAF but rather at ~2.5% VAF.
 To account for this we re-genotype variants and report only variants that should be identifiable at the user-defined threshold or higher VAF.

 #### 1) Fetch Data
-In order to spike-in sample B into sample A, the pipeline first needs an initial set of aligned reads.
+In order to spike in sample B into sample A, the pipeline first needs an initial set of aligned reads.
 We used HG002 and HG00733 datasets.

 Reads - `ftp://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/data/AshkenazimTrio/HG002_NA24385_son/Ultralong_OxfordNanopore/guppy-V3.2.4_2020-01-22/HG002_hs37d5_ONT-UL_GIAB_20200122.phased.bam` and `ftp://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/data/AshkenazimTrio/HG002_NA24385_son/Ultralong_OxfordNanopore/guppy-V3.2.4_2020-01-22/HG002_hs37d5_ONT-UL_GIAB_20200122.phased.bam.bai`